leomccarthy1/mGPS/README.md

   - `trainging` -- bacterial data used to train our model
   - `testing` -- bacterial data for which predictions are generated
   - `classTarget` -- label for geographic class prediction i.e. continent,country,city etc
-  - `vars` -- a vectctor containing names of vartiables to be used as features for preciton.
+  - `vars` -- a vecttor containing names of vartiables to be used as features for prediction.
 This needs definining even if all            variables are to be used

-* `metasub_global.md` (and Rmd of the same name) is an R notbook explicitly outlining the steps taken from data cleaning through to the mian modelling process and generating results for predictions on a global scale using the metaSub data set.
-This is definately the best place to start in understanding the modeling workflow used here.
+* `metasub_global.md` (with Rmd of the same name) is an R notbook explicitly outlining the steps taken from data cleaning through to the mian modelling process and generating results for predictions on a global scale using the metaSub data set.
+This is definately the best place to start in understanding the modeling workflow implemented here and aims to ease the process of reproducing our results

+* `Mplots.R` code used for generating MetaSUB-data plots used in mGPS paper

-* `soil_global.R` contains code used for
+* `soil_global.R` contains code used for applying our algorithm to soil data, generating (outer) cross validation predictions.

+* `Splots.R` code used for generating soil-data plots used in mGPS paper